Fear Street Cheerleaders #3:

 Getting The Evil’s perspective did confirm what I was beginning to think at the end of book two: The Evil is not the smartest demonic entity in Shadyside.
 You would think that an ancient evil spirit who liked killing people would be better at it, but you would be wrong.
 Corky tried to kill Debra by running her over in a public parking lot, and then again by pushing her off the top of an old windmill.
 Corky’s plan in the climactic scene was to kill Kimmy by pushing her into a river from a cliff, which wasn’t high enough to kill either Kimmy or Corky on impact.

-Corky goes back and forth from moments of being herself and when the Evil takes over, where Kimmy just straight up had no memory of when The Evil possessed her.
+Corky goes back and forth between moments of being herself and when The Evil takes over, whereas Kimmy just straight up had no memory of when The Evil possessed her.
 No reason is given for why these two experiences are different.
 I also didn’t quite buy the way that Corky was able to get rid of The Evil if she didn’t actually die.
 More was needed to make that convincing.

 Evil Corky was fun.
 I also liked the new addition of cheerleaders Hannah and Blair, both of whom were very easy to hate.
 The Evil here is probably the weakest character because it fails to ever become more than generic evil that likes being evil for evil’s sake.
 It never has the depth of an ancient being with motives that aren’t human.